WilhelmOks/ModifiedCopyMacro/README.md

 }
 ```

-and it will add a copy function for each stored property and constant.
+and it will add a copy function for each stored property and constant:

-In this case:
 ```
 struct Person {
     let name: String
-    let age: Int
+    var age: Int

     /// Returns a copy of the caller whose value for `name` is different. func copy(name: String) -> Self {